Archive How to Put Parental Control on Kindle

 4. Save changes

-If your child ever tries to access a feature that is restricted, they’ll have to enter the Kindle parental control PIN you designated in step 3.
+If your child ever tries to access a restricted feature, they’ll be prompted to enter the Kindle parental control PIN you designated in step 3.

 Amazon’s Kindle for Kids